MaryZolfaghar/CSLS/README.md

 conda install pytorch torchvision torchaudio -c pytorch conda install -c anaconda scikit-learn
 ```
-Note that you should install [PyTorch](http://pytorch.org/) for on your platform.
+Note that you should install [PyTorch](http://pytorch.org/) for your platform.

 ## Usage
 To train and test both models with the default parameters and using the face images: